simonmichael/hledger/hledger/Hledger/Cli/Commands/Setup.md

 ## setup

-Check and show the status of the hledger installation.
+Check and show the status of various aspects of the hledger installation.

 ```flags
 Flags: